Skip to main content

 Paycheck

-The actual payment—paper check or direct deposit
+The actual payment—whether that is a physical paper check or a direct deposit into your bank account.

-Shows: Net pay only
+• Shows: Net pay only (the final amount you take home).

 Pay Stub

-The documentation—record of earnings and deductions
+The documentation—your official record of earnings and deductions for a specific pay period.

 Earning Statement